USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch13_support.md

 <!-- END COMMENT -->

 # CMAQ Support Resources #
+** >>COMMENT<< ** This information should be greatly condensed and moved to one of the beginning sections so people realize these options are available for training and help on running CMAQ.
+It does not need to be its own chapter.

 To support the CMAQ user community, EPA and the University of North Carolina at Chapel Hill host the [Community Modeling and Analysis System (CMAS) Center](http://www.cmascenter.org/), which distributes CMAQ software, develops cloud-based platforms for running CMAQ and analyzing outputs, and provides new user training on the CMAQ modeling system.
 The CMAS Center offers an e-mail help desk and an online forum to allow users to connect with model developers and other model users around the world.